elkhorn-heavy/walkthroughs/overthewire/natas/level_15.md

 ![This user exists](images/level_15/03_user_yes.png)

 Hooray!
 The first letter of the password is "h".
+This sort of vulnerability is known as an "oracle" (small "o"!) vulnerability, where the behaviour of the site can be used to leak small true / false bits of data.
+False that the password starts with "a", "b", "c", etc, and true that it starts with "h".

 Now to start guessing the second letter of the password.
-One way is to extend the `SUBSTRING` to two characters, such as the "username" of
-`natas16" AND BINARY SUBSTRING(password, 1, 2) = "ha` which results in the SQL:
+One way is to extend the `SUBSTRING` to two characters, such as the "username" of `natas16" AND BINARY SUBSTRING(password, 1, 2) = "ha` which results in the SQL:

 ```sql